mikkohei13/Loxpyt/readme.md

 # Todo

+- Upsert?
+What can be upserted?
+Not segments, since replacing can harm AI training?
+- Databasing: what should be case-insensitive?
+Location id?
+Mongodb _id's?
+How could the case change? (typing error on terminal, dir or file name change...?)
 - Backup of database, automatic whenever ...
 - Conversion
   - Organize export files so that each session (night) is in its own dir.
 Do this when you know how the conversions will eventually be done (manually per night using terminal command, so that there would be no need to handle errors automatically).